Kenan-Jiang/PDF2Page-with-OCR/README.md

   2. Inside each folder, you will find each page as a picture.
   3. Inside each folder, you will find a csv file.
 It will have page number mapped to the ocr results for each page.
 ## Contributors (in alphabetical order)
-Adam Anderson, Jason Webb, Kenan Jiang, Kewei Chen, Max Ziff, Serena Zhang, Shuyao Zhou
+Adam Anderson, Jason Webb, Kenan Jiang, Kevin Gao, Kewei Chen, Max Ziff, Serena Zhang, Shuyao Zhou
 ### Contact
-Adam Anderson: admndrsn@berkeley.edu
+Adam Anderson: admndrsn@berkeley.edu<br />
 Kenan Jiang: kenanj11@berkeley.edu